-The 3rd line of defence, Internal Audit, independently challenges the overall design and operation of the Risk Management Framework and provides assurance to the SIL BAC and senior management on the adequacy of both the 1st and 2nd lines of defence, including the quality of their work.
+Internal Audit is the third line of defence within the organisation's risk management framework.
+Internal Audit independently challenges the overall design and operation of the risk management framework and provides assurance on the adequacy of both the first and second lines of defence, including the quality of their work.